RamSivaSundaraKarthykeyan/RamSivaSundaraKarthykeyan/README.md

 ## About Me

-As a developer, I focus on building robust web pages using modern frameworks and technologies like React.js, Next.js, Node.js, and Express.js.
+As a developer, I focus on building robust web sites using modern frameworks and technologies like React.js, Next.js, Node.js, and Express.js.
 I am open to opportunities and collaborations.
 My GitHub profile showcases my journey and projects!

 ## Skills & Technologies